-using the offline pretrained policy and Q-networks directly to initialize an online safe RL algorithm.
+However, achieving this is highly nontrivial, and simply applying existing O2O algorithms in conventional RL would not work well here due to unique challenges in safe RL.
+In Fig. 1 (a), 'Warm Start' refers to using the offline pretrained policy and Q-networks directly initialize an online safe RL algorithm.
 'From Scratch' refers to purely online safe RL training.
-As illustrated, directly finetuning the offline pretrained policy and Q-functions by using standard online safe RL often results in suboptimal performance and, in some cases, complete training failures.
+As illustrated, directly fine-tuning the offline pretrained policy and Q-functions by using standard online safe RL often results in suboptimal performance and, in some cases, complete training failures.

-The reasons behind this phenomenon are as follows: a) Erroneous Q-estimations resulting from objective mismatch and offline cost sparsity.
-To avoid explorations beyond offline data and reduce the extrapolation errors, offline safe RL algorithms typically introduce additional regularizations in the objective function to push up the cost estimates of OOD actions, e.g., VOCE (Guan et al., 2024) and CPQ (Xu et al., 2022), leading to a different overall objective from standard online safe RL.
-More critically, the majority of stateactions in offline datasets for safe RL usually are safe with zero cost (Fig. 1 (b)), resulting in a pretrained cost Q-function that predicts extremely low cost for most in-distribution (IND) state-actions.
+The reasons behind this phenomenon are as follows: a) Erroneous Q-estimations resulted from objective mismatch and offline cost sparsity.
+In order to avoid explorations beyond the offline data and reduce the extrapolation errors, offline safe RL algorithms typically introduce additional regularizations in the objective function to push up the cost estimates of OOD actions, e.g., VOCE (Guan et al., 2024) and CPQ (Xu et al., 2022), leading to a different overall objective from standard online safe RL.
+More critically, the majority of state-actions in offline datasets for safe RL usually are safe with zero cost (Fig. 1 (b)), resulting in a pretrained cost Q-function that predicts extremely low cost for most in-distribution (IND) state-actions.
 By erroneously giving high values for OOD state-actions and low values for IND state-actions, the pretrained cost Q-function will conservatively force the online finetuning to stay in the state-action space similar to offline dataset and be reluctant to explore (e.g., cost of "Warm Start" in Fig. 1). b) Mismatch of Lagrange multipliers.
-Many online safe RL algorithms (Chow et al., 2018a; Achiam et al., 2017) solve the constrained optimization problem based on the primal-dual approach, which requires a synchronous update of Lagrange multipliers.
-Nonetheless, initial values for these multipliers that match the offline policies cannot be obtained from offline safe RL precisely.
-Using traditional dual ascent methods to update the Lagrange multipliers may result in slow online learning even with accurately estimated Q-functions, ultimately degrading the performance of the learned policy.
+Many online safe RL algorithms (Stooke et al., 2020; Chow et al., 2018a; Achiam et al., 2017) solve the constrained optimization problem based on the primal-dual approach, which requires a synchronous updating of Lagrange multipliers.
+Nonetheless, initial values for these multipliers that are matching with the offline policies cannot be obtained from offline safe RL precisely, such that using traditional dual ascent methods to update the Lagrange multipliers may result in slow learning during the online phase even with accurate estimated Q-functions, ultimately degrading the performance of the learned policy.
 In this work, we seek to design an effective O2O framework for safe RL by addressing these two challenges above.